 The Three Options: Sunset, Dinner, Silk Cruise

 The Kanika can be experienced in three different ways depending on the time of day and your desire.
-We offer five sunset tickets, two dinner formats, and one thematic morning cruise — each designed for a specific profile.
+We offer five sunset tickets, two dinner formats, and a thematic morning cruise — each designed for a specific profile.

 Sunset Cruise — 5 PM to 6:20 PM